Bounden

-Bounden is an indie dancing video game developed by Dutch developer Game Oven in collaboration with the Dutch National Ballet.
+Bounden is a dancing video game developed by Dutch developer Game Oven in collaboration with the Dutch National Ballet.
 It was released worldwide on iOS on 21 May 2014, and on Android on 3 July 2014.

 Gameplay

 Bounden guides two players to dance using a single phone.
 The game features a sphere that rotates using the phone's gyroscope.
 The sphere has markers placed on top, lined up for the players to pick up by aligning them with the crosshair in the center of the screen.
 This interface shows both players how to rotate the phone together and in sync.
 Bounden has 8 dances in total: 4 playful, Twister-like dances made by Game Oven, aimed to get two people entangled.
 The other 4 are graceful, ballet-like choreographies made by the Dutch National Ballet.
 The game also features tutorial videos with Dutch National Ballet dancers, intended to show players how to move.